Liquid-Legal-Institute/Common-Legal-Platform/ImplementationConcept.md

 1. Offer non-proprietary interfaces
 2. Data exchange using standard interfaces (e.g. HTTP or REST API)
-3. Data exchange using standardized and well-documented format or schema
+3. Data exchange using standardized and well-documented, and publicly described format or schema
 4. Secure and encrypted data exchange
 5. Not every component must necessarily communicate, i.e. exchange data, with every other component, but the communication should be – in principle – be possible
 6. If required, authentication and access control using standardized mechanisms (e.g. LDAP, Single Sign-on, etc.)